unicef/publicgoods-toolkit/appendix-resources-tools.md

 One of the greatest fears of many developers is to jeopardize a project's security and potentially harm real people.
-Many might worry that open source code is itself a security vulnerability.
+Many might worry that open-source code is itself a security vulnerability.
 What if a mistake is made in the open?
 How can an agency decide what code should stay proprietary because of security concerns?

 The UK government has publicly wrangled with these issues and come up with useful guidance.
-It's notable that their stance on how much code to develop through an open source model has changed from "most" to "all, with very limited exceptions".
+It's notable that their stance on how much code to develop through an open-source model has changed from "most" to "all, with very limited exceptions".
 In short, their experience taught them that open sourcing code was actually a great way to confirm and enhance security, perhaps even particularly for code